nicolaschan/bell/privacy.md

 # Countdown.zone Privacy Statement
-_Draft: Not yet effective_
+_Effective: March 15, 2018_

+We are committed to protecting user privacy.
+For this reason, we have developed our own analytics mechanism to provide us with enough information to continue to improve the service while proudly keeping third party trackers off of the website.

-We are committed to protecting user privacy, and even though the information we collect on [countdown.zone](https://countdown.zone) does not on its own allow us to identify specific individuals, we provide this privacy statement in order to be as transparent as possible about the information we do collect.
+Even though the information we collect on [countdown.zone](https://countdown.zone) does not on its own allow us to identify specific individuals, we provide this privacy statement in order to be as transparent as possible about the information we do collect.

 This privacy statement only applies to the website [countdown.zone](https://countdown.zone) and not to any other sites or software.